 Why Solution Focused?

 Because Solution Focused conversations do not require us to delve into the past, the number of sessions is typically fewer than with other forms of therapy and therefore provides good value for money.

 What Happens Next?

-If you've had a look around my website and think you would like us to work together, the next step is to contact me to arrange a free initial consultation.
+If you've had a look around my website and think you might like us to work together, the next step is to contact me to arrange a free initial consultation.
 It's friendly, informal, completely confidential, and doesn't commit you to ongoing counselling.
-I will explain a bit more about how I work and we can discuss whether face-to-face or online sessions would suit you better.
+I will explain a bit more about how I work and I can answer any questions you may have.
 If you decide to go ahead, I will ask you to complete a simple form, and then we will schedule our first session.
 If there are any reasons why it will not be appropriate for us to work together, I will be happy to refer you on to a service that will be able to help you.
-(Please see Safer Use of Online Counselling)